 Keith Tully, a partner at Real Business Rescue: “Don’t panic.
 There is a wealth of information to help you and your business prepare, much of which is completely free.”

-Three articles you should read now to prepare for the GDPR
+Three articles you should read now on the GDPR

-We have written a series of articles that will help you and your business to prepare for the GDPR.
+We have written a series of articles that will help you and your business with the GDPR.

 - A guide for small businesses: https://www.sage.com/en-gb/blog/gdpr-guide-small-businesses/